bmlt-enabled/bmlt-root-server/README.md

 ----------
 ***Version 2.13.1* ** *- UNRELEASED*

+- Semantic Administration is now enabled by default on install wizard.
 - Fixed a bug with JSONP endpoint emoting incorrect mime type.

 ***Version 2.13.0* ** *- April 28, 2019*